dustinpfister/blog_posts/_posts/threejs-examples-breath-module.md

 ## Conclusion

-So far so good with this project, and I am sure that i will be making at least a few video projects using this module.
+So far so good with this project, and I am sure that I will be making at least a few video projects using this module.
 In time I am sure I will have a better idea of what needs to change with respect to future revisions of this module.
-Thus far I am thing that much of that might have to do with removing features rather than adding them actually.
-The general idea that i have now is that the core of the module itself should just be used to create and update alpha values that I then use to update everything else with the children of the group, but also objects the exist outside of the group as well.
-I still think that the create method should return an object3d class based object though, so I am thinking that I might want to have some kind of plugin system with maybe a very basic built in functionality that can be replaced by way of one or more options plugins.
+Thus far I am thinking that much of that might have to do with removing features rather than adding them actually.
+AT least that is what I did with R1 of the example at least as there is much that I think should not be baked into the module itself.
+The main thing here is to just have a module that will update alpha values that I then in turn used for one or more additional things in an over all scene that will change from one project to the next.

+As wih R1 I think that I now have an okay system at least for this work of thing, and now any additional changes will have to do with things that might come up if I use this a great deal more.